Bill-ins/Java-Note-Keeper-Offline/README.md

 # Java-Note-Keeper-Offline

-This app uses the offline storage to store data
+This is Command Line Interface app that uses the offline storage to store data

 Used the File Handling and the Binary Search on this app.